 Instacart – Instacart drivers are earning $20 per hour right now, according to our Instacart shopper pay article.
 The most efficient Instacart shoppers are earning up to $45 an hour.

-Yes, DoorDash drivers are earning $20-25 an hour – it is worth it to drive for DoorDash!
+Yes, DoorDash drivers are earning $20-25 an hour.
+Don’t listen to the naysayers – it is still worth it to drive for DoorDash!

-We interviewed several drivers about what it’s like driving for DoorDash in late 2020, and what their predictions are for DoorDash in 2021.
-DoorDash hourly pay in 2021 is $20-25.
+We interviewed several drivers about what it’s like driving for DoorDash in late 2021, and what their predictions are for DoorDash in 2022.

 According to driver Mike P., the only downside of driving for DoorDash is not having enough time!
 As he says, “the problem with DoorDash is you can only make so many trips due to grocery and restaurant wait times!”